-Domain preferences are the settings that determine the default behavior of different aspects of the web application as well as the authentication methods used for domain logins.
-Your domain users will, in many cases, be able to personalize their user settings and override the domain's default settings you define here.
+Domain preferences are the settings that determine the default behavior of different aspects of the web application, as well as the authentication methods used for domain logins.
+Domain users can personalize their user settings and override the domain's default settings defined here.

 Domain vs User

-On a general basis, when a setting is present both in the user and domain preferences, the user will always take preference over the domain.
+In general, when a setting is present both in the user and domain preferences, the user always takes preference over the domain.

 These preferences affect aspects of user sessions in the Devo domain as well as how Devo manages event loading in a user's browser.